LemonDucky/Quiz/README.md

 2. **Install dependencies**
    pip install -r requirements.txt

-3. **▶️ Run the App**
+4. **▶️ Run the App**
    python main.py

 ---

 🛠️ Usage
-Click on "Upload Questions" to load your image or PDF files.
+1.Click on "Upload Questions" to load your image or PDF files.
-Set the timer duration as needed.
+2.Set the timer duration as needed.
-Use Next/Previous to navigate.
+3.Use Next/Previous to navigate.
-Mark questions for review using "Mark for Review".
+4.Mark questions for review using "Mark for Review".
-Submit when done or let the timer auto-submit.
+5.Submit when done or let the timer auto-submit.

 ---